 |Weight||850 g (30.0 oz) without cable|

-To avoid shading or reflections and to promote spatial averaging, the CNR4 should be mounted at least 1.5 m above the ground or crop canopy and away from all obstructions or reflective surfaces that might adversely effect the measurement.
+To avoid shading or reflections and to promote spatial averaging, the CNR4 should be mounted at least 1.5 m above the ground or crop canopy and away from all obstructions or reflective surfaces that might adversely affect the measurement.

 The CNR4 can be attached to a vertical pipe or horizontal crossarm.
 To do this, first connect the radiometer to its mounting rod.
 The mounting rod then attaches to the pipe or crossarm via the 26120 Net Radiation Sensor Mounting Kit.
 The kit includes adjustment screws for leveling the CNR4.
+The 26120 can withstand winds up to 120 mph.

 Four differential channels or four single-ended channels are used to measure the radiation components.
 A voltage excitation channel and an additional single-ended channel are required to measure the thermistor.
 If the RTD is used to provide the temperature compensation measurement, a current excitation channel (only available on the CR3000 and CR5000) and a differential channel are required.